Anovulation: Causes

 Hormonal imbalance is the most common cause of anovulation and is thought to account for about 70% of all cases.
 About half the women with hormonal imbalances do not produce enough follicles to ensure the development of an ovule, possibly due to poor hormonal secretions from the pituitary gland or the hypothalamus.
 The pituitary gland controls most other hormonal glands in the human body.
 Therefore, any pituitary malfunctioning affects other glands under its influence, including the ovaries.
 This occurs in around 10% of cases.
 The pituitary gland is controlled by the hypothalamus.
 In 10% of cases, alterations in the chemical signals from the hypothalamus can easily seriously affect the ovaries.
 There are other hormonal anomalies with no direct link to the ones mentioned above that can affect ovulation.
 For instance, women with hyper- or hypothyroidism sometimes have ovulation problems.
 Thyroid dysfunction can halt ovulation by upsetting the balance of the body's natural reproductive hormones.

-Currently, the four main causes of ovulatory disorders are polycystic ovarian syndrome (PCOS), hypogonadotropic hypogonadism (HA), primary ovarian insufficiency (POI), and hyperprolactinemia.
+Currently, the four main causes of ovulatory disorders are polyendocrine metabolic ovarian syndrome (PMOS), hypogonadotropic hypogonadism (HA), primary ovarian insufficiency (POI), and hyperprolactinemia.